jenkinsci/github-branch-source-plugin/demo/README.md

 1. _Save_; you will see repositories being scanned.
 1. Go back to the organization index page.
 You should see `multibranch-demo`, under that one or more branches including `master`, and under each a successful build #1
 1. Add a new webhook, ask to _Send me *everything*_, and specify a URL like `http://SOMETHING.ngrok.io/github-webhook/` (look at the Docker log for the specific hostname).
 Remember to clean up your webhook when the demo is done
-1. File pull requests and see them being built (only if your repository is private)
+1. File pull requests (from a forked repository, not from origin branches) and see them being built.

 The image needs to run Docker commands, so it assumes that your Docker daemon is listening to `/var/run/docker.sock` ([discussion](https://github.com/docker/docker/issues/1143)).
 This is not “Docker-in-Docker”; the container only runs the CLI and connects back to the host to start sister containers.
 The `run` target also makes reference to file paths on the Docker host, assuming they are where you are running that command, so this target *cannot work* on boot2docker.
 There may be some way to run this demo using boot2docker; if so, please contribute it.